Your home holds memories...and value

 Here's the scoop

-During the draw period, your HELOC is a revolving line of credit, similar to a credit card.
-You'll have a set amount you can borrow and pay back.
-Take out what you need, when you need it.
-And you'll only pay interest on the amount you use.
+Your HELOC functions like a credit card during the draw period as a revolving line of credit.
+You will be able to borrow and repay a certain sum.
+Take out what you need when you need it.
+You will only be charged interest on the amount you actually use.

 The minimum draw amount is $500

 The interest rate is variable, which means it can change over time